Plain English Breakdown

 - Permits the State Fire Marshal to create and collect fees needed to run programs related to fire protection personnel standards, arson investigation courses, and other specialized training as part of the California Fire and Arson Training Act.

-- Limits these fee collections to situations where state funding is insufficient to cover all costs associated with running these programs.
+- Limits these fee collections to situations where state funding is not sufficient to cover all costs associated with running these programs.

 Who It Names or Affects